JoinUs4Health/Organisation/technical/platform/pages/privacy_statement_en.md

 The same applies to the data that you contribute in the context of the teams (comments, suggestions,...).
 If it still happens that you are dissatisfied, please feel free to contact us via `contact@joinus4health.eu` and we will find a solution.

+#### Translation of content
+In order to make our offer accessible to as wide a range of visitors as possible, we reserve the right to have content automatically translated into other languages.
+This exclusively concerns content of contributions (Art.
+6 (1) (f) GDPR).

 ### Cookies, session storage and local storage
 #### Cookies
 Cookies are text files that can be a maximum of 4096 bytes in size.